 les•bi•an dad n, neologism 1. a.
-A mannish lesbian or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): They were a tomboy when they were a kid, so it’s not surprising they’re a lesbian dad as a parent. b.
+A mannish lesbian, non-binary, or genderqueer parent who feels that traditionally female titles (i.e., “mother”) don’t quite fit, and who is willing to appropriate and redefine existing male ones (i.e., “father”): They were a tomboy when they were a kid, so it’s not surprising they’re a lesbian dad as a parent. b.
 Often a non-biological parent in a lesbian family, and/or one whose role relative to the child in many ways resembles that of fathers.
 ORIGIN – early 21st century via: the web log “Lesbian Dad.”
 See also: “Baba.”

 A bit about this blog.